Kochen-Specker Contextuality: The Kochen-Specker theorem

-The smallest KS set in terms of vectors is the 18-vector (9-context) set in dimension~4 introduced in~\citet{Cabello:1996PLA} and shown in Fig.~\ref{fig:cab18}.
-A proof of the minimality is presented in~\citet{Xu:2020PRL}.
-The impossibility of an assignment satisfying conditions ({\bf O}), ({\bf C}) is proven by a parity argument: since there are 9~contexts, one must assign exactly 9~times ``true''.
-However, this is not possible since each vector appears in two contexts.
+The smallest KS set in terms of vectors is the 18-vector (nine-context) set in dimension~4 introduced by~\citet{Cabello:1996PLA} and shown in Fig.~\ref{fig:cab18}.
+A proof of the minimality was presented by~\citet{Xu:2020PRL}.
+The impossibility of an assignment satisfying the conditions ({\bf O}) and ({\bf C}) is proven by a parity argument: since there are nine contexts, one must assign true exactly nine times.
+However, this is not possible, since each vector appears in two contexts.

-The smallest KS set known in terms of contexts is the (21-vector) 7-contexts set in dimension~6 introduced in~\citet{LisonekPRA2014} and shown in Fig.~\ref{Fig:7_cont}.
-This KS set has been proven to be the one with the smallest number of contexts allowing for a symmetric parity proof of the KS theorem \cite{LisonekPRA2014}.
+The smallest KS set known in terms of contexts is the 21-vector seven-context set in dimension~6 introduced by~\citet{LisonekPRA2014} and shown in Fig.~\ref{Fig:7_cont}.
+This KS set has also been proven to be the one with the smallest number of contexts, thereby, allowing for a symmetric parity proof of the KS theorem \cite{LisonekPRA2014}.

-The first step in the proof in \citet{Kochen:1967JMM} consists of identifying a set of 8~vectors whose relations of orthogonality are represented by the 8-node graph in Fig.~\ref{fig:KS8-Yu-Oh}.
-Specker called this graph the ``bug'' \cite{Svozil_priv_comm}.
+The first step in the proof in \citet{Kochen:1967JMM} consists of identifying a set of eight vectors whose relations of orthogonality are represented by the eight-node graph in Fig.~\ref{fig:KS8-Yu-Oh}.
+Specker called this graph the bug \cite{Svozil_priv_comm}.
 It has the peculiarity that, whenever $A$ is true, then $B$ must be false.
 This is at the basis of several KS-type contradictions, such as the ones by \citet{Stairs:1983PS} and \citet{Clifton:1993AJP}.
-They provide a realization of the bug as orthogonality relations of a set of rank-1 projectors, $P_A,\ldots, P_B$, such that $P_A=\ketbrac{\psi}$, with $\mean{\psi|P_A|\psi}=1$ and $\mean{\psi|P_B|\psi} > 0$, in contradiction with the KS assignment rules (see Fig~\ref{fig:bugs}).
-Interestingly, the bug is the simplest example \cite{Cabello:2018PRA} of other ``true-implies-false'' structures, see \citet{Cabello:1995JPA}.
-Hardy's proof \cite{HardyPRL1993} can be re-cast as a true-implies-false proof~\cite{Cabello:1996PLA} in which the initial truth corresponds to being in a particular entangled state.
+They provide a realization of the bug as orthogonality relations of a set of rank-1 projectors $P_A,\ldots, P_B$ such that $P_A=\ketbrac{\psi}$, with $\mean{\psi|P_A|\psi}=1$ and $\mean{\psi|P_B|\psi} > 0$, which contradict the KS assignment rules; see Fig~\ref{fig:bugs}.
+The bug is the simplest example \cite{Cabello:2018PRA} of other ``true-implies-false'' structures; see \citet{Cabello:1995JPA}.
+Hardy's proof \cite{HardyPRL1993} can be recast as a true-implies-false proof~\cite{Cabello:1996PLA} in which the initial truth corresponds to being in a particular entangled state.
 Similarly, one can construct proofs in which the initial and final propositions are product states \cite{CabelloPRA1997}.